What Was Announced

 The language used in the announcement was deliberate: the government wants plug-in solar to sit on shelves "alongside washing machines and dishwashers" — framing the technology as an ordinary household purchase rather than a specialist item requiring research and an online order from a niche supplier.
 No specific retailer names were confirmed in the announcement, and discussions are ongoing.

 The retail strategy is directly linked to the regulatory pathway.
-Mainstream retailers will not stock a product that exists in a legal grey area — they need the BSI standard, the simplified DNO notification pathway, and the building regulations clarity that the government is working to deliver.
+Mainstream retailers will not stock a product that cannot lawfully be sold — they need the BSI standard, the simplified DNO notification pathway, and the building regulations clarity that the government is working to deliver.
 The retail discussions are therefore somewhat conditional on the regulatory work completing, which means the timeline is closely tied to the BSI standard process.

 Why Mainstream Retail Matters